Executive Director – Ian Lai

 Urban Agriculture Program Coordinator – Sarina Clay-Smith

-Sarina has been a Richmond native for over a decade, volunteering in gardens throughout the city and at the Iona Bird Sanctuary.
+Sarina is a born and raised Vancouverite, growing up in Vancouver and Richmond.
+She has volunteered in gardens throughout the city and at the Iona Bird Sanctuary.
 She is a recent Masters of Conservation and Biodiversity graduate from the University of Exeter, UK.
 She has tended her personal vegetable and flower garden for many years and is passionate about helping others cultivate their own.
+She is a recent Master Gardener graduate, filling her outreach hours with workshops and clinics.

 When she’s not in the office, Sarina can be found walking her dog, doing some yoga, or by the ocean.